jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 8a.
 Run the compiled app by double-clicking on it

 ## 8b.
-To see debug output on the console, run the app from the command line
+To see debug output on the console, run the app from the command line instead
 - `/Applications/Blue\ and\ Pink\ Synth\ Editor/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`